Charge symmetry breaking effect in mirror {\Lambda} hypernuclei with Skyrme-Hartree-Fock model: Results and discussion

 We performed calculations using the DSHF + BCS approach, with the CSB strength $v_{0}$ which is optimized to fit the experimental data of the difference in the single-$\Lambda$ binding energies of six pairs of mirror hypernuclei ($^{7}_{\Lambda}$He, $^{7}_{\Lambda}$Be), ($^{8}_{\Lambda}$Li, $^{8}_{\Lambda}$Be), ($^{9}_{\Lambda}$Li, $^{9}_{\Lambda}$B), ($^{10}_{\Lambda}$Be, $^{10}_{\Lambda}$B), ($^{12}_{\Lambda}$B, $^{12}_{\Lambda}$C), ($^{16}_{\Lambda}$N, $^{16}_{\Lambda}$O).
 The extracted CSB strengths are $v_{0} = 27.78 \text{ MeV fm}^{-3}$ and $v_{0} = 27.39 \text{ MeV fm}^{-3}$, for the $NN$ interactions SLy4 and SLy5, respectively.

-Fig.~\ref{plt.Pjsp} shows the single-$\Lambda$ binding energy differences between mirror hypernuclei (add all the calculated hypernuclei) with or without $\Lambda N$ CSB interaction and hypernuclear deformations, in the case of $NN$ interaction SLy4 (upper panle) and SLy5 (lower panel), respectively.
+Fig.~\ref{plt.Pjsp} shows the single-$\Lambda$ binding energy differences between mirror hypernuclei (add all the calculated hypernuclei) with or without $\Lambda N$ CSB interaction and hypernuclei deformations, in the case of $NN$ interaction SLy4 (upper panle) and SLy5 (lower panel), respectively.
 For comparison, the experimental data and the RMF resluts are given.
 We can see that the calculated $\Delta B_{\Lambda}$ with CSB and experimental values for the hypernuclei pairs $A = 10$ and $A = 12$ overlap highly.
 Compared with all the available experimental values, namely the hypernuclei pairs $A = 7-10, 12, 16$, the calculated results with the CSB interaction show a significant improvement in $\Delta B_\Lambda$ than those without the CSB term.
+The RMF model (blue open squares) with CSB interaction yields binding energy differences for four mirror hypernuclei pairs.
+Comparing the two methods, there are disparities in their calculated values, and the DSHF results exhibit distinct characteristics relative to those from the RMF model.

 Additionally, our predicted results for $A = 32$ and $ A = 40$ show a significant increase compared to those without CSB.
 The result for the hypernuclei pair with $A = 12$ deviates somewhat from the experimental value but still lies within the error range.
 They also predict results for the hypernuclei pair with $A = 40$, which show an increase compared to those without CSB.
-Our calculation has a similar results with RMF for $ A = 7, 10, 40$ hypernuclei pairs.